flexi-framework/flexi/doc/userguide/020_codeoptions.md

     * *Navierstokes*
     * *Linearscalaradvection*

+* ``FLEXI_FV``:  ON/OFF

+    Set this to ON to enable the usage of the finite volume subcell shock capturing mechanism.

+* ``FLEXI_FV_RECONSTRUCTION``:  ON/OFF

+    Only available if FLEXI_FV is set to ON.
+Enables the reconstruction of interface values in the finite volume subcells.
+Needed for calculation of gradients and to use a second order finite volume scheme.

 * ``FLEXI_LIFTING``:

     Two different lifting methods for the parabolic part of the equation system are implemented.
 Possible values are